slyfox1186/pihole-regex/README.md

   - **[PuTTY](https://www.putty.org/)**
   - **[Termius](https://termius.com/)**

-## To execute, run one of the below commands
+## To execute, run each of the below commands

 ### RegEx and Exact Lists
 ```